Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/10-Functional-ProgrammingPt.2/README.md

 Unfortunately, Swift does not provide any `apply` function on arrays.
 To be able to implement Applicative Functors, we need to create `apply` functions.

-Here is a simple version of an `apply` function that takes only one argument:
+Here is a simple version of an `apply` function.
+Look at the definition and describe what it does:

 ```swift
 func apply<T, V>(fn: ([T]) -> V, args: [T]) -> V {